CTurt/FreeDVDBoot/README.md

 The default payload will boot `VIDEO_TS/VTS_02_0.IFO` as an ELF file, but tweaks might be desired to improve compatibility, or maybe changing the behaviour to boot `BOOT.ELF` instead for instance.

 If you wish to update the loader payload, run `build.sh` inside `PAYLOAD` directory, and copy the output `.bin` files into `VIDEO_TS/VIDEO_TS.IFO` at the offsets displayed by the output of the command.

+## DEVELOPMENT: Replacing the loader payload - Phat
+Run the following to build a new `dvd.iso`:

+`make -f 2.10.mk`

+If you want to test on PCSX2 using KrHacken's repacked DVD players, it loads `udfio` at a different base address, use the repacked makefile to build an image for testing on the emulator:

+`make -f 2.10_repacked.mk`

+`clean` before switching between these, or use `-B` flag.

 ## PORTING:
 Please read my technical writeup, to understand how the exploit works.
 I've also provided some [notes about porting](https://cturt.github.io/FreeDVDBoot/portingnotes.html) in the [`gh-pages`](https://github.com/CTurt/FreeDVDBoot/tree/gh-pages) branch.